Skip to main content

 For a TRMNL PCB to accept data transfer via a USB-C cable, it needs to be in "boot mode," also sometimes called flashing mode.

-OG TRMNL
+TRMNL OG

 If you have a 7.5" native TRMNL device...